calvinrzachman/pay-to-contract/README.md

 ## Acknowledgements

-Many thanks go out to Andrew Poelstra for documentation and presentations on the ideas implemented here.
-This repository could not have been completed without the viewing of several of his recorded talks on YouTube
+Many thanks go out to Blockstream's Andrew Poelstra and Jonas Nick for documentation and presentations on the ideas implemented here.
+This repository could not have been completed without the viewing of several of their recorded talks on YouTube

 ### Helpful Links